 Aboriginal and Torres Strait Islander Community Focus

 The AAG Research Trust is committed to funding Aboriginal and Torres Strait Islander-led initiatives.
-Thanks to the generosity of donors, the AAG Research Trust has three funding programs offering 10 grants worth a total of $165,000 each year.
-Key to this success has been the establishment of a separate Aboriginal and Torres Strait Islander Review Panel to lead and support the selection of Indigenous-led applications.
+Key to this goal is a separate Aboriginal and Torres Strait Islander Review Panel to lead and support the selection of Indigenous-focused applications.

 • In 2020, the AAG Research Trust’s Hal Kendig Research Development Program funded $20,000 for a project on ‘Supporting psychosocial wellbeing with older Aboriginal Australians: Listening to community members' knowledge about Culture and connection’ by Dr Louise Lavrencic, who is a non-Aboriginal researcher at Neuroscience Research Australia (NeuRA).